FelixAugenstein/cloud-pak-for-data-tutorial/README.md

 ![Upload Data](readme_images/upload-data.png)

-After completing the steps to setting up your environment, you can now focus on the main topic of this tutorial, which is all about data.
+After completing the steps to set up your environment, you can now focus on the main topic of this tutorial, which is all about data.
 You’ll learn how to visualize it, then prepare and transform it so that it can be used to build optimized high-quality predictive models.

 <h4>2) Preview data in Watson Studio</h4>